sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

    ``start_time`` for fetching the data of the asset.
 -  **stop\_time (mandatory)**: (epoch) This refers to the ``stop_time``
    for fetching the data of the asset.
--  **granularity (optional)**: This refers to the granularity at which data is required.
-If the granularity provided, the method returns the data in the tag for the given time range with the lower of the closest possible granularity: Raw (granularity of the datasource), 5s, 30s, 60s, 300s, 1200s, 3600s, 10800s, 21600s, 43200s or 86400s.
+-  **sampling_value (optional)**: This refers to the sampling_value at which the downsampled data is required.
+If the sampling_value provided, the method returns the data in the tag for the given time range with the datapoints equal to sampling_value.
-   The default granularity is Raw.
+   The default sampling_value is 1500.
 -  **return\_type (optional)**: The user can pass either ``pd``, which will return the pandas dataframe iterator, or ``json`` which will return json object on return.
 This value takes the ``pd`` value as